DevSkillsHQ/transaction-management-backend-level-1/README.md

 ## Before writing any code, **please read this README carefully!** ⚠️
 To save everyone's time, this assignment follows a specific structure which boils down to the following two things:

-- Assessing a predefined list of tech competences
+- Assessing a predefined list of tech competences.
 - Using automated tests to validate the acceptance criteria.

 So to avoid wasting your time, please make sure to understand what's expected of your submission.
 If something is not clear, [ask a question](#last-hint-before-starting-%EF%B8%8F).